gasilva/dataAndModelsCovid19/README.md

 The author has a webpage of the project https://www.lewuathe.com/covid-19-dynamics-with-sir-model.html All the copyrights for the parts of the code are due to Kai Sassaki https://github.com/Lewuathe.
 As needed, we are using Apache 2.0 license also.

-The code was modified to include data analysis and new models like SIR-D, SEIR, SEIR-D, SEAIR and SEAIR-D. The last one is very new and original with time delays, deaths and other constants.
+The code was modified to include data analysis a new models SEAIR-D was developed, which is very new and original with time delays, deaths and other constants.
+A conversion to a Jupyter Notebook was made and three other codes were included: one for initial conditions optimization by evolutionary algorithm, other for ploting results in a map and last one to see the evolution of evolutionary calculation.

+The project has three codes for Covid-19 infection in:
+* countries at root
+* Brazilian states at ```./statesBrazil```
+* district regions of Sao Paulo State, Brazil at ```./regionsSP```

 After some time, and sucess, the Institute of Technologies of Sao Paulo State (http://www.ipt.br) modified the code and used it to predict the demand for respirators and hospitals for Sao Paulo State, Brazil.
 The modified code, a Jupyter Notebook, can be accessed in subfolder ```./regionsSP```.
 It calculate infected, recovered and deaths for all administrative regions of Sao Paulo State.
 The final result can be seen at http://covid19.ats4i.com